top of page

 A particular passage that comes to mind is Colossians 3:16 that says, "Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God."
 Notice that Paul doesn't open with "perform for God."
 He opens with a focus of allowing song to be sung amongst yourselves.

-In Ephesians 5:19, the first focus he names isn't God but our neighbor in the pew.
-He describes singing as a form of speaking to one another — teaching, admonishing, encouraging.
+In Ephesians 5:19, the first focus he names isn't God but the person next to us in the pew (or row for modern churches).
+He describes singing as a form of speaking to one another.
+It involves teaching, admonishing, encouraging.
 Singing is not just a warm-up act before the sermon.
-It is, itself, a form of ministry.
+It is a vital and important part of the worship service.
+It moves the heart and forms people in ways that some sermons cannot.

-This has real implications.
+If this is lost, it has real implications.
 When the lights go low and the band goes loud, the dynamic subtly shifts from communal proclamation to personal spiritual consumption.
 The congregation moves from being the choir to being the crowd.
-And that shift matters — not just aesthetically, but theologically.

 You are singing to God and to one another